 Johnson is a successful pharmaceutical executive who has had extensive leadership experience in both scientific and business management.
-As Chairman and CEO of Ribapharm, he launched the second largest biotech IPO in US history.
-Prior to Ribapharm, he served as the Head of Worldwide Research and Development for ICN Pharmaceuticals.
-Prior, Johnson served as the Senior Director of Antiviral Therapy at Schering-Plough.
-Johnson has contributed more than 250 scientific publications and editorials/reviews/chapters in peer reviewed scientific journals and has edited two books.
-He was a former Managing Director at Roth Capital Partners, a Director of the Board of Chelsea Therapeutics (CHTP), serving as the Chair of the Audit and Finance Committee as well as the Corporate Governance Committee, as well as other public and private companies.
-He is currently serving on the Board of Porton Fine Chemicals (Listed in Shenzhen Exchange: 300363), C-MER Eye Care Holdings Limited (Listed in Hong Kong Exchange: 3309:HK), and private companies including Avalon Biomedical Management Limited, Aiviva Corporation, C-MER D&J Technology Limited, RainsOptics Limited, and Hong Kong X-tech Startup platform (general partner and mentor).
-He is also an Executive Board Member of the charity Project Vision and is an honorary professor/adjunct professor of the University of Hong Kong and Hong Kong Polytechnic University and a member of the Advisory Board of the School of Biomedical Sciences of the Chinese University of Hong Kong.
-Johnson received his medical degree (MBBS) and medical doctorate degree (MD) from the University of Hong Kong.
-He is also a Fellow of the Royal College of Physicians.
-Johnson has served as the Chairman of the Board of Athenex since its inception and assumed the role of CEO in mid 2011.
+As Chairman and CEO of Ribapharm, he launched the second largest biotech IPO in U.S. history.
+Prior to Ribapharm, he served as the Head of Worldwide Research and Development for ICN Pharmaceuticals and also as the Senior Director of Antiviral Therapy at Schering-Plough.
+Johnson has contributed more than 250 scientific publications and editorials/reviews/chapters in peer-reviewed scientific journals and has edited two books.
+He was a Director of the Board of Chelsea Therapeutics (CHTP), serving as the Chair of the Audit and Finance Committee and the Corporate Governance Committee in addition to a number of other public and privately-owned companies.
+Johnson is currently serving on the Board of Porton Fine Chemicals (Listed in Shenzhen Exchange: 300363), as well as various private companies including Avalon Biomedical Management Limited, Aiviva Corporation, C- MER D&J Technology Limited, RainsOptics Limited, and Hong Kong X-tech Startup platform (general partner and mentor).
+He is an Executive Board Member of the charity Project Vision, an honorary professor/adjunct professor of the University of Hong Kong and Hong Kong Polytechnic University, and a member of the Advisory Board of the School of Biomedical Sciences of the Chinese University of Hong Kong.
+Johnson received his medical degree (MBBS) and medical doctorate degree (MD) from the University of Hong Kong and is a Fellow of the Royal College of Physicians.
+Johnson has served as the Chairman of the Board of Athenex since its inception and assumed the role of CEO in mid-2011.

 In the clinical operations position, Rudolf successfully recruited Heads of Clinical Operations for China, South East Asia, Australia, Taiwan and South Korea and set up the infrastructure to conduct global clinical trials in Asia Pacific for Schering-Plough.
 As Vice President of Global Clinical Development, CNS, he was responsible for the clinical development of all SP central nervous system drugs, globally.
 Major achievements included developing and executing a bioequivalence registration strategy for a new formulation of Temodol, for glioblastoma, which led to a simultaneous global registration.
 He also designed and executed multiple global development programs.
 Earlier at Schering-Plough, Rudolf held various clinical operation positions with increasing responsibility.
 He held similar positions at Chiron Corporation and at Smith Kline Beecham.
 Rudolf obtained his medical degree in Hong Kong and did subsequent training in England.
 He is a member and Chair of the Data Monitoring and Safety Board and Protocol Review Board for the Clinical Trial Network of the National Institute on Drug Abuse of the National Institute of Health in the USA (NIH).
 He is also a member of several advisory panels and grant review panels for NIH.